AUSAXS/AUSAXS/README.md

 # Todo
- * [x] CubicSpline: Fix memory error, convert to dataset member function, test it
- * [x] RollingAverager: Fix edge averages; convert to dataset member function, test it
+ * [ ] EMFitter: Check correct dof is returned always (both for hydration enabled & without)
  * [ ] RhoM: Calculate total weight of protein, multiply (divide) by Avogadro constant, divide by volume to get average density.
 Should be 1.4 or something like that.
- * [x] Least squares: Consider removing the offset parameter?
-Other programs doesn't use it, and it seems superfluous.
- * [x] MinimumExplorer: Fails if started in an area with no voxels
- * [ ] ImageStack: prepare_function() can only be bound to a single fitter for some reason - performing a second fit with the same function leads to a crash.
+ * [x] ImageStack: prepare_function() can only be bound to a single fitter for some reason - performing a second fit with the same function leads to a crash.
 UPDATE: maybe fixed now?
  * [ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm
  * [ ] EM: Compare maps from different simulation methods
  * [ ] ResidueParser: Consider creating 1 parsed file per residue and then dynamically loading only those that are needed for the current file.